 Admission Requirements & Details

-The admissions information below may give an overview of the candidates FSU accepts.
+The admissions information below may give an overview of the candidates Florida State accepts.
 The details may include application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted